 - if you’re thinking about having your chin treated, you better check with your doctor what’s causing the hair growth there.
 If it’s hormonal, laser hair removal is not advised.
 The hairs on your chin will be destroyed but hairs may start growing on your cheeks.
 Hair on your upper lip on the other hand isn’t a problem.

 Beauty editors are fierce creatures.
-So when I got to choose a body zone to test Carpe’s latest laser, I chose my bikini line, thinking that would probably be the most painful and delicate part to treat.
+So when I got to choose a body zone to test the latest laser, I chose my bikini line, thinking that would probably be the most painful and delicate part to treat.
 The Nd YAG 1064 nm laser promises to destroy up to 20% of the hairs per session.
-Carpe advises six sessions, the last one being a control session.
+They advise six sessions, the last one being a control session.

 When I was contacted to test the epi-laser, I decided to have my arm pits treated.
 This diode laser promises to destroy up to 40% of hairs per session.
 Valerie, the woman who treats me, tells me you need 6 to 8 sessions to be completely hair free and that you may need the odd session to keep things clean after a couple of years.